freesers/AppStudioProject/PROCESS.md

 # Day 7
 I completed the registration procces, users can now register, select or create house, login, logout and stay logged in.
 One problem when you restart the app but are logged in: loggout unwind segue doesn't work because the loginViewController is not loaded.
 Couldn't figure it out and no TA available.
 Will try to sync users and houses with the server tommorow

+# Day 8
+Problem from yesterday solved, always boot with loginVC and immediately segue to next screen if already logged in.
+Further polished registration/login process.
+After that I started to work with the server.
+Used a playground to test network functions.
+Figured out al the code to work with the reste server.
+I can store multiple key-value pairs in the same array index.
+I will use /list & /menu as users and houses.
+Also encoded image to ascii to store on the server, retrieving and decoding work as well.